kmmsks/hilmo_identify_episodes/README.md

 Model   |  Description
 :-------|:-------------
 Model 1 | A new hospitalization may start the next day after a previous one.
 No minimun length for a hospitalization. **The most liberal model.**
 Model 2 | A new hospitalization may start the next day after a previous one.
 Minimun length for a hospitalization is overnight, ie. admission and discharge must take place on different days, otherwise the visit is considered as an outpatient visit. **F. ex.
-CEPHOS-LINK*'
+CEPHOS-LINK**
 Model 3 | A new hospitalization may start after one whole day outside the hopsital after the previus one.
 No minimun length for a hospitalization. **F. ex REDD.**
 Model 4 | A new hospitalization may start after one whole day outside the hopsital after the previus one.
 Minimun length for a hospitalization is overnight, ie. admission and discharge must take place on different days, otherwise the visit is considered as an outpatient visit. **The most coservative model.**